-The New Clean Slate Law is going to give many people a second chance at life, after being unjustly burdened after paying their debt to society.
+The Clean Slate Law gives many people a second chance at life, after being unjustly burdened after paying their debt to society.
 Criminal histories can be cleared from your record of specific types of offenses through two expungement and/or limited access orders, allowing people access to employment, housing and an end to the stigma associated with past mistakes.

 The offenses that can be removed from a person’s record or sealed from public site must be over 10 years old, without another conviction happening since, and include simple assault charges, other non-violent misdemeanors, and summary offenses.